lewagon/dotfiles/04-Front-End/04-Middleman/03-Flat-dynamic-view/README.md

 Amazing right?

 Now it's your turn to build a dynamic page like [this one](http://lewagon.github.io/middleman-airbnb/flats/monsieurpaillard.html).
-You don't have to copy the design exactly, just have fun with all this data 🎉🎉🎉!
+You don't have to copy the design exactly, just have fun with the data 🎉🎉🎉!